mikepultz/netdns2/README.md

         'use_tls'       => true,

         //
-        // if set, these values are pased to stream_context_create() as the 'ssl' transport
+        // if set, these values are passed to stream_context_create() as the 'ssl' transport
         // section, which lets you customize TLS connection settings.
         //
         // only applies when use_tls = true